Chenyangming9/llvm-project/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --all

- Equivalent to specifying all the main display options relevant to the file format.
+ Equivalent to specifying all the main display options.

 .. option:: --addrsig

  Display the address-significance table.

-.. option:: --arch-specific, -A
+.. option:: --arm-attributes

- Display architecture-specific information, e.g. the ARM attributes section on ARM.
+ Display the ARM attributes section.
+Only applicable for ARM architectures.

-.. option:: --bb-addr-map
+.. option:: --color

- Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.
+ Use colors in the output for warnings and errors.

 .. option:: --demangle, -C